 - Use flexible duct in areas where the duct is not exposed to direct sound.

-- If ductwork is exposed to sound, use our Anti-Vibe or wrap the ducts with mass loaded vinyl to prevent direct exposure.
-If you must expose ductwork, try using round ducts rather than rectangular.
+- If ductwork is exposed to sound, use a damping compound or wrap the ducts with mass loaded vinyl to prevent direct exposure.

 - Isolate Your Walls.
-If you dont want to build a room inside of a room, or maybe your at the construction stage of building a new home or office, you can decouple your walls with our Iso-Sill plate isolation product.
+If you don’t want to build a room inside of a room, or maybe your at the construction stage of building a new home or office, you can decouple your walls with Geniemat-FIS flaking isolation product.
 This recycled rubber product is easy to install and reduces anywhere from 5-10 decibels of flanking sounds!

 - Seal the Deal.
 You may be using the best soundproofing material available, but if there are air cracks between two rooms, noise will get through.
-Be sure to use acoustic sealant; a good choice is water-based, low-odor Green Glue Soundproofing Sealant.
+Be sure to use acoustic sealant; a good choice is water-based, low-odor Green Glue soundproofing sealant.
 We always recommend leaving a 1/4″ gap around the perimeter of a wall or ceiling to allow it to “decouple” itself from adjoining walls/ceilings/floors and that too gets filled in with the Green Glue Sealant.
-Be careful when sealing around resilient mounts and follow manufacturer instructions.

 Following these steps when soundproofing or renovating your home or office will provide you with a serene and peaceful environment that you will enjoy for years to come!
 If you ever have a soundproofing question, or you are still unsure what to do to soundproof your home or office against flanking noise or any type of noise, give us a call, we are always here to help!